Specific with Depression

 When you are struggling with depression you might begin to philosophize about life, the world, relationships, God, etc. It seems easy to do this, almost natural.

 Peace and tribulation.
-These can go together. the Bible does not discount sadness, loss, purposelessness.
-It specifies these things as human experience.
+These can go together. the Bible does not discount sadness, loss, or purposelessness.
+It specifies these things as human experiences.

 Learning to specify depression is an important skill to learn.
 If you are depressed because of a lost job then learning to connect depression to this (and not the world) is a great skill to learn.
 Your mind is not always the thing that connects it for you.
 Sometimes it's your body.
 Do you physiologically feel differently when you think about your job loss?
 Connect this.
 Emotionally?
 Connect this.
 It might be that your body and emotions understand tribulation (or peace) more than your mind.

 Depression is not always confusing.
 Having a good friend, mentor, pastor, or counselor can help you specify depression.
-In conclusion, specifying depression leads to less of the blow-up effect.
+In conclusion, specifying depression leads to less of a blow-up effect.

-Does Depression feel confusing because I don’t understand it (fill in the blank) with my mind?
+Does Depression feel confusing because I don’t understand it (fill in the blank) in my mind?
 What is your body telling you?
+What situation actually happened?
+These are great questions to help understand your experience.